ZapDos7/syspro2/readme.txt

 - While in the project folder, run "$make" to create the .o files and the executable
 - execute "$make run" to execute (to see the parameters values and alter them, see the Makefile file)
 - execute "$make val" to execute using valgrind (requires it to be installed: sudo apt-get install valgrind)
-- execute "$make clean" to clean the working folder.
+- execute "$make clean" to clean the working folder. (leaves log files intact)
+- execute "$make cleanlog" to remove log files
 - execute "$make script" (doesn't require "$make" beforehand) to execute the script and create the input directory.

 Notes: